transcending1/Review/admin/subpage/modules/module_doc/Neutral Network Regression.md

 ### 9.learning_rate_init
-+ Description

-The initial learning rate used.
-It controls the ste p-size in updating the weights.
-Only used w hen solver='sgd' or 'adam'.
+"The initial learning rate used.
+It controls the ste\n             p-size        in updating the weights.
+Only used w\n             hen solver='sgd' or 'adam'."

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |